forest-host/questions/README.md

 ### other
 You can add `other: true` to a question to enable submission of string input instead of the questions type based data

-### Conditionals
+### Conditions
-You can add conditionals to questions to make them only appear when a specific answer was given to another question.
+You can add conditions to questions to make them only appear when a specific answer was given to another question.

 For instance, to make a question depend on the answer `true` to question `do_you_like_coffee` you could do this:
 ```